Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 "We'll have a Woolworth Wedding"

-Buying Superintendent John Snow's biggest success during the late 1910s and early 1920s was "sixpenny pops" - sheet music of the hits of the day.
-He nearly cornered the market, with the British Woolworths enjoying much greater success than the founder himself had found in the United States.
+Buying Superintendent John Snow's biggest success of the late 1910s and early 1920s was a range of "sixpenny pops".
+He nearly cornered the market with the sheet music of the hits of the day.
+The British stores enjoyed even greater success that Frank Woolworth had achieved when he first launched a music range in the USA.

-Of many titles our favourite is "We'll have a Woolworth Wedding".
-R. P. Weston and Bert Lee's lyrics describe much of the range in the firm's stores in the 1920s with wit and humour.
-The two men also wrote many other hits, including 'I'm Henery the Eighth I am, I am' which you can hear performed by the one-and-only Sir Henry Cooper MBE in another exhibit here in the Original Virtual Museum.
-Here's a sample of the Woolworth Wedding song, which is also playing in the background:-
+Our favourite is "We'll have a Woolworth Wedding".
+R. P. Weston and Bert Lee's describe the kinds of things sold in the High Street stores in the roaring Twenties, with a bit of a twist.
+The duo wrote many hits, and are most famous for 'I'm Henery the Eighth I am, I am'.
+Here's are some of the lyrics of the Woolworth Wedding song, which you can play using the HTML5 player below.

 (Chorus)